(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Includes:

-Train ticket from Machu Picchu Pueblo to Ollantaytambo Village (Expedition Tourist Train)
+Train ticket from Machu Picchu Pueblo to Ollantaytambo Village.

 1 duffle for personal items.

-Tea time before dinner (tea, coffee, cocoa, biscuits, popcorn)
+Tea time before dinner (tea, coffee, cocoa, biscuits and popcorn).

 ** Tips for porters, cooks or guides.